Arham689/task-manager-stuffpie/README.md

 ## run the server using docker
  open the docker dashboard app local then in the project go to apps/server
+      make sure to add MongoDB url in env variable in docker compose file
  ```bash
     docker-compose up --build
 ```